How to Harness the Obscured Power Of Faded Dreams

 Most lists don’t include them as a type of dream, along with lucid, vivid, and others.

 Faded dreams are the ones where, when you’re trying to remember them, you almost come up blank.
 They’re gossamer memories.
 Shreds.
 Mushy.
-It’s like they float out in the Aether.
+It’s like they float out in the aether.

 When a picture is vivid, it’s in focus.
 Every detail is visible.
 There’s more details in the picture, sometimes than what you’re consciously aware of.